Client-Engineering-Indonesia/workshop-ibm-datastage-cognos/Lab 2 - DataStage nextGen/README.md

 ---

-# 👉 3.
+# Step 3.
 Add a Join stage to join the credit score data

 1. In the node palette, expand the **Stages** section.
 2. Drag the **Join** stage onto the canvas, and drop the node on the link line between the `Filter_State_Code` and `Sequential_file_1` nodes.